 Full gallery of images, press release and link available after the jump.

-Modern Art, London and Mendes Wood DM, New York are proud to present two concurrent exhibitions devoted to German-Brazilian painter Eleonore Koch (1926−2018) curated by Kiki Mazzucchelli.
-The exhibitions will bring together a group of works produced from the late 1960s, when the artist established herself in London, to the 1990s, upon her return to São Paulo.
+Mendes Wood DM, New York and Modern Art, London are proud to present two concurrent exhibitions devoted to German-Brazilian painter Eleonore Koch (1926-2018).
+The exhibitions bring together a group of works produced from the start of Koch’s London period in the late 1960s to paintings executed after her return to São Paulo, in the 1990s.

 Eleonore Koch is one of the most singular figures to have emerged in Brazilian art in the second half of the 20th century.
 She stands out as someone whose work doesn’t easily fit into any of the dominant artistic currents of her time and place, having stubbornly pursued her own pictorial language with remarkable discipline and coherence over more than four decades.
 During her lifetime – and beyond – her name has been persistently associated with Alfredo Volpi (1896-1988), a painter celebrated as one of the greatest modern masters in Brazil with whom she studied for a period of three years in the early 1950s.
 According to her own accounts, the ‘lessons’ consisted more in observing the way he worked and experiencing his studio routine rather than receiving any type of structured academic training.
 Most importantly, with Volpi she learned the artisanal and quite traditional technique of egg tempera that she would hitherto embrace.